jeremp/rockPaperScissors/README.md

 . change directory to `rockPaperScissors\handsign-web`
 . `mvn install`
 . the executable jar is generated into the *target* dir

+### How to run it ?

-4. Run `java -jar rps-web-0.0.1-SNAPSHOT.jar`
+1. Run `java -jar rps-web-0.0.1-SNAPSHOT.jar`
-5. Open your favorite browser on http://localhost:8080
+2. Open your favorite browser on http://localhost:8080

+> The server default port is *8080* but you can change it with the `-Dserver.port` option
+> Example : `java -jar -Dserver.port=9000 rps-web-0.0.1-SNAPSHOT.jar`